This Skin-Brightening Exfoliator Is Just As Magical As It Looks

-I didn't pay attention in my 8th-grade chemistry lab so I couldn't explain the point of the pH scale to a five-year-old, but I am sure that the word "acid" has always given me pause.
+I don't know the difference between an acid a base because I didn't pay attention in my 8th-grade chemistry lab and I couldn't explain the point of the pH scale to a five-year-old, but I am sure that the word "acid" has always given me pause.

 Maybe it's the fact that they call the liquid in a car battery "battery acid," or that "acid" on its own is synonymous with LSD.
 Either way, just thinking of the word gives me that sour, puckered-up feeling you get when you suck on a lemon, and I don't really want it anywhere near my sensitive skin.